 Serial rapist from 1990s, son of BR judge, accused of obscenity at St. George hotel

-ST. GEORGE — A man convicted on two counts of rape in 1997 and on probation until 2036 was accused during the weekend of exposing himself to a maid at a St. George hotel.
+ST. GEORGE — A man convicted on two counts of rape in 1997 and on probation until 2036 was arrested after allegedly exposing himself to a maid at a St. George hotel.

 Nelson Dan Taylor, 45, is accused of one count of obscenity.
-The East Baton Rouge Sheriff's Office on Saturday secured an arrest warrant for Taylor, who is the son of 19th Judicial District Judge Gail Horne Ray.
+The East Baton Rouge Sheriff's Office secured an arrest warrant for Taylor, who is the son of 19th Judicial District Judge Gail Horne Ray.
+He was booked into jail Sunday.

 Detectives said the incident occurred last Tuesday at a hotel off Siegen Lane.